The Environmental Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org

 - Have an appreciation for the interrelationships between basic scientific knowledge, technology, and societal issues.

-The educational outcomes for the Bachelor degree in Environmental Engineering are that all graduates will:
+The Student Outcomes for the Bachelor degree in Environmental Engineering are that all graduates will:

 - Be prepared for engineering practice, including technical, professional, and ethical components.